Alturas Indian Rancheria: Language

 The Achomawi are also known as the Pit River Indians.
 They traditionally spoke the Achumawi language.
 However, the language is being lost as new generations of Alturas Indians learn English as their native language.

 Education

 The ranchería is served by the Modoc Joint Unified School District.

-Traditions
+Traditions and culture

 Not many of the traditions and ceremonies of the Alturas Indians are known.
 First-hand accounts state that when boys and girls became adults, they had their ears pierced.
 In addition to this, boys had to go into the mountains alone overnight while girls were required to dance and sing for 10 nights.

-Culture

 Men wore skirt-like materials made from animal hides while women wore shorts and skirts made usually from deer-hide.
 Men sometimes wore leggings and moccasins of the same materials.
 When deer-hide was not available, they sometimes used shredded cedar bark.
 Women got tattoos on their faces while men had their noses pierced to place a shell or bone.